sherzodcode/diary-API/readme.txt

 I should write about what i code, and how i did it, my toughts about that and what can i add for upgrade that code.

 ////////
+date: 03.04.2023

+Time is 10:18, I'm preparing to go to the station.
+Minutes ago i fixed my yesterdays <a> tag problem.
+Solution was super simple, i just gave wrong link yesterday, that's it.

+////////

+////////
 date: 02.04.2023

 Today is Sunday.
 Rest day actually.
 But i had rest enough Alhamdulillah , and i need to push myself.